shinji62/vault-tf-psc-test/README.md

 # Description

-This repository is used to test Cloud SQL with multitple configuration
+This repository is used to test Cloud SQL with multiple configuration

 Default behavior
 With PSC
 With Private IP

-Terraform code also creeate a VM with a service account who can connect to all DB but by default GCP create those user without permission.
+Terraform code also create a VM with a service account who can connect to all DB.

 ## GCP Account